 The violin has a history composed of centuries

-Historically speaking, the violins have been around for roughly 500 years.
-It’s said to be designed in the 1500s by Andrea Amati.
+Historically speaking, the violin has been around for roughly 500 years.
+It’s said it was designed in the 1500s by Andrea Amati.

 But it is also believed the instrument was used to make music way before it shot to fame during the 15th and 16th centuries, in which Andrea Amati and Antonio Stradivari are known for taking the violin to the stature where it stands today.